Rishaan2202/VikramSat_Electrical-Power-Sub-System/JOURNAL.md

 ---

 # July 1, 2025, Getting Started!!!
-Meet me, I am Rishaan Sharma, aged 14, working on the VikranSat v0 with 4 of my friendzzz.
+I guess all the necessary information about this repository was available on README.md but whatever, there should not be laziness just for the introduction again, so here it is.
+I am Rishaan Sharma, aged 14, working on the VikranSat.v0 with 4 of my friendzzz.
 I have been assigned the responsibility to make the Electrical Power Sub-System of the CubeSat.
 Yup it is a big duty, but I am up to it with all my patience and hardwork.
 I have made the whole EPS PCB Schematic 3 times in the past, and yes, It's me building it again for the fourth time due to some technical glitches.
 I will Keep you updated each time I do something.
 That's all for today, we'll meet again very soon!!!
 <br>
 <h2> Time Invested: 0 Hours <h2/>